nygenome/Lancet2/website/blog/2021-08-26-welcome/index.md

 authors: [gnarzisi, rmusunuri, bzhu]
 ---

-This is where benchmark reports with some comments will be placed
+This is where blog posts will be made